Aayushjn/Pinball/README.md

 # CG Project IT254
 Pinball game implementation in C++ from scratch (OpenGL)

-Press space to launch the ball.
+Press 'space' to launch the ball.
 Press 'z' button to rotate the flippers.